Kiran Musunuru: Research and career

 Musunuru's researches the genetics and genomics of cardiovascular and metabolic diseases, and is a leading expert in genome-editing techniques, particularly CRISPR-Cas9.
 His lab was the first to develop an efficient technique to genetically modify human pluripotent stem cells, and differentiate them to model disease.
 He discovered two novel genes involved in coronary artery disease: SORT1 and ANGPTL3.
 His research aims to find genetic variants which affect the course of disease and could be used to develop protective therapies.
 Musunuru ultimately hopes to create a one-shot "vaccination" against heart attacks, which would introduce a complementary, loss-of-function mutation in a gene such as ANGPTL3 to lower the risk of developing cardiovascular disease in at-risk populations.

 Musunuru has pioneered the use of genome-editing tools as therapies for heart disease.
 For example, some people with a variant of the PCSK9 gene have lower levels of low-density lipoprotein (LDL) cholesterol levels, and therefore have a reduced risk of heart attack.
 Research from Musunuru's laboratory has shown that the levels of the PCSK9 gene expression could be altered in the liver of mice using CRISPR-Cas9 gene editing technology, drastically reducing the mice's cholesterol levels.
 Musunuru has also led research into prenatal gene editing of PCSK9 or HPD using both CRISPR-Cas9 and base editor 3 (BE3), offering a proof-of-concept for a potential new therapeutic approach for congenital genetic disorders.
 Musunuru cofounded Verve Therapeutics to develop gene editing techniques for treat cholesterol altering congenital genetic disorders.

 In 2019, Musunuru was among a team of researchers at the University of Pennsylvania to develop a stem cell-based test for the effect of genetic variants on heart muscle cells.
 They used the test to determine that a 65-year-old woman's specific variant of TNNT2, a gene which has been associated with cardiomyopathy, was not pathogenic.

 He was an Associate Professor of Cardiovascular Medicine and Genetics at the Perelman School of Medicine at the University of Pennsylvania, as well as the scientific director of the Center for Inherited Cardiovascular Disease.
 He is now a Professor of Medicine at the University of Pennsylvania Perelman School of Medicine.
 As of 2021, he serves on the board of directors of the American Society of Human Genetics, in addition to serving on its Diversity and Inclusion Task force.

 Musunuru is the author of The CRISPR Generation: The Story of the World's First Gene-Edited Babies, in which he delves into the scientific breakthroughs that enabled He Jiankui to create the world's first gene-edited babies, a scandal Musunuru describes as a "historic ethical fiasco, a deeply flawed experiment".
 He was one of the independent experts who reviewed He's manuscript.

-Musunuru was the primary author of an NEJM paper in which a child with a liver disorder, Carbamoyl phosphate synthetase I deficiency, received CRISPR gene editing technology.
+Musunuru was the primary author of an NEJM paper in which KJ Muldoon, a baby born with a liver disorder, Carbamoyl phosphate synthetase I deficiency, received CRISPR gene editing technology.
 The disorder is caused by a mutation in the CPS1 gene.